ultral/ultral.github.io/it/aac-en.md

 ![Deal with chaos](assets/aac_23_deal_with_chaos_en.png?raw=true "Deal with chaos")

-**Createion of an instruction or a blueprint** might be the first idea if you want to deal with chaos.
+**Creation of an instruction or a blueprint** might be the first idea if you want to deal with chaos.
 There is a short story.

 *Ages ago, I work in an immense company.
 The company related somehow to the petrochemical industry.
 There were a lot of red tapes & formalism inside the company.
 Once upon a time, someone had to migrate a service and agreed to implement a temporary network scheme for a couple of weeks.
 The service was shared to the Internet & it was authorized.
 I was reverse-engineering the petroleum-storage depot in a big airport and found that service.
 The funny thing was that I found that temp scheme 5 years later.
 It was an awkward situation because there was direct unrestricted access to a DC core network.*